dbarton-uk/christmas-market/README.md

-# Gaming the Christmas Market
+# Christmas Market

-The code is a contrived example that aims to provide a "travelling salesman" type algorithm implemented in neo4j and cypher.
-Given an array of points as an input, the algorithm provides the optimum order for visiting these points.

-The implementation is based on the a Christmas Market containing multiple chalets.
-The chalets and a 'cost' of moving between chalets is modelled in a neo4j graph.
-Given a subset of chalets, the optimum route is calculated using cypher (and apoc) to determine the 'quickest' route through the chalets to purchase all presents.
+This mini project was based on the Bath Christmas Market 2018.
+It defines a subset of chalets and a contrived set of costs that define how expensive it is to move between chalets.
+The project at these use cases:

+1) Given a set of chalets to visit, define an optimum travel route between the chalets such that each of the set is visited at least once.

+2) Given the optimum travel route, provide a user friendly visual of the route.

+The project is written against the Neo4j graph database, using Cypher and APOC.